snsaiphoo/binf6110_assignment4/README.md

 </div>

 <br>
+Following normalization, HVG selection, and scaling, PCA was performed on the scaled HVGs to reduce the dimensionality of the data.
 Figure 5 displays the elbow plot of the first 50 principal components.
 The curve shows a gradual decline in standard deviation, beginning to flatten beyond PC 40, suggesting that the majority of meaningful biological variation is captured within the first 40 PCs.
 Based on this, the first 40 PCs were selected for downstream clustering and dimensionality reduction, which is consistent with the selection made by the original authors [3, 20].
 <br>

 <div align="center">